pallets/flask/docs/installation.rst

 separate copies of Python, but it does provide a clever way to keep different project environments isolated.
 Let's see how virtualenv works.

+.. admonition:: A note on python3 and virtualenv

+    If you are planning on using python3 with the virtualenv, you don't need to install ``virtualenv``.
+Python3 has built-in support for virtual environments.

 If you are on Mac OS X or Linux, chances are that the following command will work for you::